nerdyman/macos-pet-peeves/README.md

 - Save/Open dialogs don't remember where you were last
 - Save/Open dialog UI is all over the place and difficult to navigate
 - Save/Open dialog doesn't support typing or editing the path, you have to use the dropdown or buttons
+- Open dialog sometimes take a long time to open (3+s)
-- Spotlight search isn't as helpful as Gnome
+- Spotlight search isn't as helpful as Gnome's search
 - Can't add plugins to Spotlight without disabling SIP
     - ☑️ Resolved by replacing Spotlight with [Raycast](https://www.raycast.com/)
 - Can't show hidden files without also showing exentsions on all files (e.g. now "Safari.app" is shown in Spotlight)
 - Most of storage taken up by "System Data" but there's no way to clean it up
-    - Have resorted to nuking files in `~/Library/{Logs,Caches}` from the command line
+    - 🟠 Can nuke `~/Library/{Logs,Caches}` from the command line

 ## UX